The MOGL dining rewards program includes a charitable twist and offers easy access to your cash back.

 It’s always a good idea to have at least one credit card that offers great rewards on restaurants.
-One of the most popular cards for dining out include the new American Express Gold Card, which offers a generous 4 points per dollar spent at U.S. restaurants.
+One of the most popular cards for dining out include the new American Express Gold Card, which offers a generous 4 points per dollar spent at restaurants worldwide.
 Other perennial favorites include:

 - Capital One® Savor® Cash Rewards Credit Card – 4-percent cash back on dining

 - Chase Sapphire Reserve® – 3x points on dining